Easley Blackwood Jr.

-Easley R. Blackwood Jr. (April 21, 1933 – January 22, 2023) was an American professor of music, concert pianist, composer (sometimes using unusual tunings), and the author of books on music theory, including his research into the properties of microtonal tunings and traditional harmony.
+Easley Rutland Blackwood Jr. (April 21, 1933 – January 22, 2023) was an American professor of music, concert pianist, composer (sometimes using unusual tunings), and the author of books on music theory, including his research into the properties of microtonal tunings and traditional harmony.

 Biography

 Blackwood was born in Indianapolis, Indiana, on April 21, 1933.
 He studied piano there and was doing solo appearances at the age of 14 with the Indianapolis Symphony Orchestra.
 After studies at many places (including Yale University, where he earned his Master of Arts degree) in the United States, he went to Paris to study from 1954 to 1956.
 His teachers include Olivier Messiaen, Paul Hindemith, and Nadia Boulanger.
 For forty years, from 1958 to 1997, Blackwood taught at the University of Chicago, most of the time with the title of Professor.
-He then became Professor Emeritus at the University.
+He then became Professor Emeritus at the university.